settinghead/meteor-auto-nprogress/README.md

 A Meteorite package that automatically shows a [NProgress.js](http://ricostacruz.com/nprogress/) bar during DDP data exchange.

+(In plain words, it automatically adds a slick-looking, unintrusive progress bar and a spinner at the top of your web app for any loading activities in your Meteor app.)

 ##Compatibility
 Tested on Meteor 0.7.1.
 May work for Meteor 0.6.x, but this has yet to be confirmed.